About Universal Credit

 - Industrial Injuries Disablement Benefit

-Universal Credit will be introduced for new claims, on a phased geographical basis by Jobs and Benefits office/ Social Security Office from September 2017 to September 2018.
-The planned approach is detailed below.
+Universal Credit will be introduced for new claims on a phased geographical basis from September 2017 to September 2018.
+The planned approach is set out below.

 |25 September 2017||Limavady|